AI, Analogy, and the Future of Law and Marketing

 How Humans Build Analogies

-Cognitive science shows that humans don’t just look for surface similarities.
-We align structures and relationships.
+Cognitive science shows that humans don’t match ideas based on surface features.
+We map relationships and structures.

 How AI Does It Differently

-When an LLM fills in “Hand is to glove as foot is to ___” → “sock,” it isn’t reasoning like a lawyer.
-It’s detecting that the vector difference between “hand” and “glove” is similar to that between “foot” and “sock.”
+When an LLM answers “Hand is to glove as foot is to ___” with “sock,” it isn’t tracing structural relations.
+It’s detecting that the vector difference between “hand” and “glove” mirrors the vector between “foot” and “sock.”

 Where LLMs Excel